 Since its expansion under the Cooperative Forestry Assistance Act of 1990 (CFAA), the Forest Service’s Urban & Community Forestry (U&CF) program has provided technical and financial assistance to promote stewardship of urban forests in communities of all sizes across the country.
 The program is delivered in close partnership with State Foresters and leverages existing local efforts that have helped thousands of communities and towns manage, maintain, and improve their tree cover and green spaces.

-NASF partners with the Arbor Day Foundation on the long-standing Tree City USA program, which helps America’s communities enhance the extent and health of their urban forests.
+NASF partners with the Arbor Day Foundation (ADF) on the long-standing Tree City USA program, which helps America’s communities enhance the extent and health of their urban forests.
 The Arbor Day Foundation, in cooperation with NASF members, administers an array of complementary programs, such as Tree Line USA and Tree Campus USA, designed to further advance urban forestry programs nationwide.
 NASF and its members support and work with ADF on many other programs including the annual Partners in Community Forestry Conference.

 International Society of Arboriculture

 The International Society of Arboriculture works worldwide to promote the professional practice of arboriculture with an emphasis on education, using technology, and conducting research.

 The Society of Municipal Arborists promotes the practice of professional municipal arboriculture and public awareness of the value and benefits of properly maintained trees.
 It provides networking and educational opportunities to further science-based professional management.